habibian/habibian.github.io/content/authors/admin/_index.md

 I did my PhD on learning multimodal video representations from videos and captions at [University of Amsterdam](https://ivi.fnwi.uva.nl/quva/index.html) recieving the *Best Paper Award* at ACM Multimedia 2014, the *Best Paper Award* at ASCI 2015, and *top performer* in the TRECVID video search challenge in 2014 and 2015.

-# I am Amir Habibian, research scientist (Director of Engineering) at [Qualcomm AI Research](https://www.qualcomm.com/research/artificial-intelligence/ai-research).
-My research is focused on computational efficiency of computer vision models to process high resolution images and videos.
-Currently, I lead the *Generative Vision group*, which develops efficient diffusion models to generate images and videos on edge devices such as phones and XR headsets.

-# I received my PhD on learning multimodal video representations from the [University of Amsterdam](https://ivi.fnwi.uva.nl/quva/index.html) in 2016.
-During my studies, I received the *Best Paper Award* at ACM Multimedia 2014, the *Best Paper Award* at ASCI 2015, and *top performer* in the TRECVID video search challenge in 2014 and 2015.

 {style="text-align: justify;"}